Karpagam-R/tic_tac_toe-Project26/README.md

 To add files to remote

     git remote add remote_name remote_link

-git push –u remote_name - To push the files to remote
+To push the files to remote

+    git push –u remote_name

 Note: Remote name here can be any name given to the remote by the users